syedumerahmedcode/docker/README.md

 # Docker File

-- A docker file is blueprint for building images.
+- A docker file is blueprint for building docker images.
+# Syntax of a Docker file
+- **FROM**:Start by basing it on another image.
+For example, FROM node, which hsa the same affect as _docker pull node_.
+- **ENV**: Used for configuring environment variable in a docker file.
+- **RUN**: Used for executing any linux command. the directories created using _RUN_ command are created inside the docker container and NOT inside the host machine.

 # What to do if?